Getting Started

 Cache::put('old_key', $value, 3600);

-// Use SmartCache for new features
+// Use SmartCache for optimized caching

-SmartCache::put('new_key', $value, 3600);
+SmartCache::put('optimized_key', $value, 3600);

 SmartCache::swr('api_data', $callback, 300, 900);